Ultimate guide to the south of France (2025)

 Monaco – the glitz and glamour

-Though not technically part of France, the Principality of Monaco is nestled along the French Riviera and is an essential stop on any southern France itinerary.
+Ok, it’s technically part of France, but the Principality of Monaco is nestled along the French Riviera and is an essential stop on any southern France itinerary.
 Known for its glitz, glamour, and stunning coastal views, Monaco is the epitome of glamour.

 The tiny state is home to the famous Monte Carlo Casino, where you can try your luck at the tables or just go into the lobby to admire the architecture.
 Whether you gamble or not, the casino’s Belle Époque style is worth seeing.